WhyMaks/Cipher/README.md

 # Info

 1. Why would i use it?
-      - Because how customisable it is, you can literally change the algorithm yourself
+      - Because how customisable it is, you can literally change the algorithm yourself, as simple as it sounds

 2. What can you customise?
       - How the password adds up between the password (passphrase, hex, time) and the text